PageGuide: Browser extension to assist users in navigating a webpage and locating information: Related Work

 This opacity carries real costs.
 Recent benchmarks show that autonomous web agents often make incorrect decisions in high-stakes situations—such as deleting data, making unintended purchases, or following deceptive “Download” buttons that expose personal information \citep{kuntz2025harm,zhang2024agent,levy2024st,tur2025safearena,cuvin2025decepticon}.
 A partial remedy is the copilot model named Cowpilot \citep{cowpilot2025}, where the agent proposes actions and the user is able to pause, reject, or take alternative action when needed. \agent extends this idea further by not only requesting confirmation but grounding each proposed action in the specific HTML DOM element it will affect, hinting what will happen next, so users can verify intent before execution rather than trusting an opaque plan.\\

 \textbf{Chain-of-Thought and Grounded Reasoning.} Chain-of-Thought (CoT) prompting improves LLM accuracy by externalizing intermediate reasoning steps \citep{wei2022cot,agarwal2024faithfulness,tanneru2024difficulty,lobo2025impact}.
 Highlighted Chain-of-Thought (HoT) \citep{highlightedcot} takes this further by embedding XML-style evidence tags in each reasoning step, linking conclusions to specific input spans so users can trace \textit{why} an answer is produced.
+However, HoT must regenerate the cited input alongside its answer, which works well for short-context inputs but cannot scale to long, cluttered webpages, since regenerating the full page within the response is impractical.
 Vision-language work on web interfaces reinforces this direction: ScreenAI \citep{baechler2024screenai} and WebQuest \citep{wang2024webquest} show that reliable web interaction requires aligning model outputs with screen elements and multimodal page evidence, not just fluent text.

-These approaches share a common limitation: evidence is surfaced in the model's output---a sidebar answer, a tagged span, a cited region---while the webpage in the browser stays exactly as it is.
-The user sees the model point to evidence but must scroll back to the page and locate it themselves. \agent closes this gap by moving evidence directly onto the page: instead of returning ``the answer is supported by element 42,'' it places a highlight \textit{on} element 42 in the HTML DOM, making the evidence visible exactly where the user is already looking.
+These approaches do not help users verify answers or actions directly on the webpage. \agent closes this gap by moving evidence directly onto the page: instead of returning ``the answer is supported by element 42,'' it places a highlight \textit{on} element 42 in the HTML DOM, making the evidence visible exactly where the user is already looking.
 This shifts grounding from a feature of the model's text output into a live, interactive layer on the webpage itself---one that users can inspect, override, and act on without switching context.\\